jriwanek-forks2/86Box-ICH2/README.md

     - Tons of variety can be found within late machines.
 Different configurations, Super I/O's, I2C chips and anything that could come to anyones imagination.
 One discovery was the lack of FWH programming some BIOS do, including the introduced one.
 FWH pins are undocumented where they talk to so although the functionality can be implemented, the position to where the functionality is triggered upon remains unknown.
 Also other machines may fail to boot for a number of reasons, not one man can solve them all.

 * Crippling recompiler
     - The 86Box recompiler is a mess.
-It can't meet sometimes, the intended Pentium speeds and can't do i686 great at all. i8xx being at i686, gets on the same boiler of crippling out.
-Forget about the C3, the workaround for the lates can't be used, at least on the configurations we got.
+It can't meet sometimes the intended Pentium speeds and can't do i686 great at all. i8xx being at i686, gets on the same boiler of crippling out.

-Generally 86Box-ICH2 was developed as a hobby fork, not with any huge eyes and plans.
+Generally 86Box-ICH2 was developed as a hobby fork, not with any huge views and plans.

 <h2>FAQ</h2>